Rebecca H. Scott

 Biography of George Wiley Kelly:

-The following articles were found in Terrell County, Georgia Newspaper Clippings Books by Tad Evans
+The following articles were found in Terrell County, Georgia Newspaper Clippings Books by Tad Evans:

-Thursday, January 4, 1972
+Thursday, January 4, 1872

 STOLEN

-From my carriage house on the night of the 5th instant, one single horse buggy with spings painted black, box body, the hinder part covered with oil cloth.
+From my carriage house on the night of the 5th instant, one single horse buggy with springs painted black, box body, the hinder part covered with oil cloth.
 Star or flower painted on each side of the body.
 Dash covered with oil cloth, dash irons broken, left hand shaft fractured at the bend.
-A liberal reward will be paid for the recovery of the buggy and harness and twenty five dollars for the thief withe evidence to convict.
+A liberal reward will be paid for the recovery of the buggy and harness and twenty five dollars for the thief with evidence to convict.
 (Signed) George W. Kelly [Vol. I, p.
 335]

 Thursday Oct 2, 1873